 Many DJs have claimed that it is possible to use this speaker with different brands of controllers and mixers.
 However, I recommend doing a little research before you buy in order to ensure the speaker is compatible with your existing setup, in order to avoid the hassle that will come if you have to return or exchange this speaker.

-If you’re not sure how you can determine whether or not a speaker or controller is compatible with your gear, to read my DJ speakers buyer’s guide.
+If you’re not sure how you can determine whether or not a speaker or controller is compatible with your gear, read my DJ speakers buyer’s guide.

 How Durable is the Speaker’s Housing?